JournalJuly 4, 20267 min read

 Custom pays off when

-• The site has to win attention, not just hold information
+• The site has to support enquiries, sales or bookings, not just hold information

-• The content structure grows with the business — catalogs, services, languages
+• The content structure grows with the business — catalogues, services, languages

-• Search traffic is part of the plan and performance is a ranking input
+• Search traffic is part of the plan, and performance and content structure matter

 • The site is part of the product: bookings, accounts, payments